surniaulula/wpsso/README.md

 <p>WPSSO Core Pro gives you the power to further integrate and customize your meta tags and Schema markup with third party plugins and APIs.</p>

 <ul>
-<li><p>Includes a Document SSO (Social and Search Optimization) metabox for Posts, Pages, custom post type, user profile, category, tag, and custom taxonomy editing pages.</p></li>
-<li><p>Offers individual customization of the article topic, shared title, descriptions, shared image and/or video, product information, recipe information, event information, and much more.</p></li>
+<li><p>Customize headlines, titles, descriptions, shared image and/or video, product information, recipe information, event information, and much more.</p></li>
-<li><p>Optionally upscale smaller images for social sharing and Schema markup, up to a maximum upscale percentage.</p></li>
+<li><p>Optionally upscale small images from the Media Library for social sharing and Schema markup.</p></li>
-<li><p>Optionally validate all image minimum / maximum dimensions and aspect ratios.</p></li>
+<li><p>Automatically validate all image minimum / maximum dimensions and aspect ratios.</p></li>
-<li><p>Optionally renders shortcodes for accurate description texts and embedded video detection.</p></li>
+<li><p>Render shortcodes and blocks for accurate description texts and embedded video detection.</p></li>
+<li><p>Additional Facebook, Open Graph, Rich Pin meta tags and Schema markup for videos and eCommerce products.</p></li>
 <li><p>Support for embedded videos from Facebook, Slideshare, Vimeo, Wistia, and Youtube in content text.</p></li>
-<li><p>Additional Facebook / Open Graph / Rich Pin meta tags and Schema markup for videos and eCommerce products.</p></li>
-<li><p>Twitter <a href="https://dev.twitter.com/cards/types/player">Player Card</a> meta tags for embedded videos from Facebook, Slideshare, Vimeo, Wistia, and Youtube.</p></li>
+<li><p>Twitter <a href="https://dev.twitter.com/cards/types/player">Player Card</a> for embedded videos from Facebook, Slideshare, Vimeo, Wistia, and Youtube.</p></li>
-<li><p>Include or exclude individual Facebook, Open Graph, Twitter Card, Pinterest, Schema, and SEO meta tag from the webpage head section.</p></li>
-<li><p>Allows customization of field names, labels, and add / remove contacts on user profile pages and Co-Authors Plus guest author profiles.</p></li>
-<li><p>Optional URL shortening with Bitly, DLMY.App, Google, Ow.ly, TinyURL, or YOURLS.</p></li>
+<li><p>URL shortening with Bitly, DLMY.App, Google, Ow.ly, TinyURL, or YOURLS.</p></li>
 <li><p>Integrates with 3rd party plugins and services for additional image, video, eCommerce product details, SEO settings, and more.</p>

-<p><strong>Optionally integrates and improves your favorite SEO plugin:</strong></p>

-<p>WPSSO Core specializes in providing all the meta tags and Schema markup social sites and search engines need &mdash; and, if you desire, you can continue to use your favorite SEO content / keyword analysis tools without any conflicts!</p>

-<p><em>The Pro version comes with special integration modules for All in One SEO Pack, The SEO Framework, WP Meta SEO, Yoast SEO, and more.</em></p></li>
+<p>WPSSO Core specializes in providing all the meta tags and Schema markup social sites and search engines need &mdash; and if you desire, you can continue to use your favorite SEO content / keyword analysis tools without any conflicts!
+The Pro version comes with special integration modules for All in One SEO Pack, The SEO Framework, WP Meta SEO, Yoast SEO, and more.</p></li>
-<li><p>The following modules are included with the Pro version, and are automatically loaded if/when the supported plugins and/or services are required.</p>
+<li><p>The following modules are provided with the Pro version, and are automatically loaded when the supported plugins are detected or the services are required.</p>

 <ul>
 <li><p><strong>Integration with 3rd Party Plugins</strong></p>